The Last of Us (video game): Critical response

-The world and environments of the game drew acclaim from many reviewers.
-Kelly of Computer and Video Games stated that the environments are "large, detailed, and littered with secrets", adding that The Last of Us "masks" its linearity successfully.
-Edge repeated similar remarks, writing that the level design serves the story appropriately.
+The worldbuilding of the game drew acclaim from many reviewers.
+Kelly of CVG stated that the environments are "large, detailed, and littered with secrets", adding that The Last of Us "masks" its linearity successfully.
+Edge likewise wrote that the level design serves the story appropriately, while EGMs Patterson felt the locations were "brimming with interest and personality" and praised the small details in the environment.
 Helgeson of Game Informer wrote that the world "effectively and gorgeously [conveys] the loneliness" of the story.
 IGNs Moriarty appreciated the added design elements placed around the game world, such as the hidden notes and letters.
 The plausibility of the infection was commended by Scientific Americans Kyle Hill.
+In the narrative context, The Guardians Sartori found the story of the infection to be a trope, yet praised the game for not attempting to expound upon it in detail and rather focus on characterization.

 Reviewers praised the use of sound in The Last of Us.
-Eurogamers Welsh felt that the sound design was significantly better than in other games, while Game Informers Helgeson dubbed it "amazing".
-Mc Shea of GameSpot stated that the audio added to the effect of the gameplay, particularly when hiding from enemies.
-Kelly of Computer and Video Games found that the environmental audio positively impacted gameplay and that Gustavo Santaolalla's score was "sparse and delicate".
-Both Game Informers Helgeson and Destructoids Sterling called the score "haunting", with the latter finding that it complements the gameplay.
+Eurogamers Welsh felt that the sound design was significantly better than in other games, and that the music was "sparse, elegant and sad", while Game Informers Helgeson dubbed the sound design "amazing" and the music "understated and haunting".
+Mc Shea of GameSpot stated that the audio added to the effect of the gameplay, particularly when hiding from enemies, and felt the music complemented emotional moments.
+Kelly of CVG found that the environmental audio positively impacted gameplay and that Gustavo Santaolalla's score was "sparse and delicate".
+Destructoids Sterling also called the score "haunting" and similarly found that it complements the gameplay; Edge found the music contributed to the game's "earthiness" while fitting in with Joel and Ellie's calm moments.